01 of 24

 Rustic Brick Fireplace

 A massive, aged brick fireplace sets the tone for this warm and friendly living room designed by VAg Architects.
-Tall windows and shelves that go all the way up to the ceiling help balance out its large size and keep it form overwhelming the space.Continue to 7 of 24 below.
+Tall windows and shelves that go all the way up to the ceiling help balance out its large size and keep it from overwhelming the space.Continue to 7 of 24 below.

 07 of 24